tardate/LittleArduinoProjects/Equipment/FunctionGeneratorKit/README.md

 * there is no feedback or calibration of actual frequency and amplitude being generated.
 If the details matter, it is necessary to also hookup an oscilloscope or frequency counter.
 * the analog controls - despite having a "fine adjust" - make it quite hard to dial in precise frequencies
+* there's no warning or protection against clipping the output when amplitude control set too high

+NB: GreatScott! reviewed the same kit in his [7$ Function Generator VS 107$ Function Generator](https://www.youtube.com/watch?v=GopZJKdCqrA) video, and pointed out some other issues:

+* relatively high 600~1000Ω output impedance so can't drive much load
+* no DC offset control

 ### Parts